jaiwanag/lab-terra-containerapp/README.md

 > **Note**
 > To list all your subscriptions:
 > `az account list -o table`
-> To switch to a different subscription, enter the following command:
+> To switch to a different subscription:
 > `az account set --subscription "<yourSubscriptionName>"`

 ### Terraform initialize, plan, and deploy